Kirby McInerney LLP Continues Investigation of Shareholder Claims Against Pintec Technology Holdings Limited

 On April 30, 2019, the Company announced that it would not be able to file its 2018 annual report.
 Then, on July 30, 2019, after the market closed, the Company filed its 2018 annual report in which it restated certain results.
 Among other things, the Company reported net income of $315,000 for fiscal 2018, compared to its prior disclosure of $1.068 million net income.

-Since the IPO, Pintec’s stock has traded as low as $2.80 per share, significantly below the $11.88 offering price.
+Since the IPO, Pintec’s stock has traded as low as $2.60 per share, or 78% below the IPO price.

 If you acquired Pintec securities, have information, or would like to learn more about these claims, please contact Thomas W. Elrod of Kirby McInerney LLP at 212-371-6600, by email at investigations@kmllp.com, or by filling out this contact form, to discuss your rights or interests with respect to these matters without any cost to you.